SSYSteve/Deep-emotion-feature-extraction/README.md

 The scripts are for AVEC 2019 challenge (https://sites.google.com/view/avec2019/home) and emo-pain 2020 (https://mvrjustid.github.io/EmoPainChallenge2020/).
 Currently, this code only works in Linux.

 The code contains two parts: face alignment and deep feature extraction.
+The deep model can be downloaded from https://drive.google.com/drive/folders/1xkVK92XLZOgYlpaRpG_-WP0Elzg4ewpw

 # Usage:

 1. Install OpenFace

-2. Copy all files in .zip to './OpenFace/build/bin/'
+2. Copy all files to './OpenFace/build/bin/'

 3. Line 73, 76 and 79 in demo.py are comand lines for runing feature extraction scripts: feature_extraction_RESNET.py, feature_extraction_VGG.py,
 feature_extraction_RESNET_reg.py.
 Please changing them before the use to make the command lines suitable for your own machine.